hypercliq/transcribe-ws-server/README.md

 **Log Levels** can be set using the `LOG_LEVEL` environment variable (`debug`, `info`, `warn`, `error`).

+In development mode, logs are written to the console.
+In production, logs are also written to a file in JSON format.

 ## Environment Variables Summary

+- `AWS_ACCESS_KEY_ID`: AWS access key ID for Transcribe service.
+- `AWS_SECRET_ACCESS_KEY`: AWS secret access key for Transcribe service.
 - `AWS_REGION`: AWS region where Transcribe service is available.
 - `PORT`: Port number the server listens on.
 - `API_TOKEN`: Token used for client authorization.